-For any of the vertical blinds for the sides or horizontal blinds for the roof you have over 150 different fabrics to choose from.
-Dark colours for south facing units where the sun needs to be blocked more and light colours for just taking the harshness away from midday sun or low sun if you happen to face the west.
+For any of the blinds for the sides or the roof you have over 150 different fabrics to choose from.
+Dark colours for south facing units where the sun needs to be blocked and light colours for just taking the harshness away from midday sun or low sun if you happen to face the west.
 There is a colour for everyone’s taste, solids, stripes, blocks and other more modern or diverse materials with small perforations to give some vision when used.

 The glass roof and even complete glass room is considered a ‘temporary structure’ by definition as it is not insulated, does not require traditional building foundations and cannot be considered as living space in building control terms, so is considered a temporary space.